PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

 ): Promise<boolean>;
 ```

-- `getAllOwnedNfts`, to fetch a list of token IDs of NFTs owned by the specified address:
+- `getAllOwnedNfts`, to fetch a list of token IDs of NFTs owned by the specified wallet address:

 ```ts
 export async function getAllOwnedNfts(